-- A. Minimum size: Twenty-eight inches (28") in total length. - B. Season: January 1 through December 31. - C. Possession limit: One (1) fish per person per day. - D. Any person recreationally harvesting a striped bass thirty-four (34) inches or larger shall at the time of harvest have the right pectoral fin removed at a point as close to the body of the fish as possible
+- A. Minimum size: Twenty-eight inches (28") in total length. - B. Maximum size: Less than thirty-five inches (<35") in total length. - C. Season: January 1 through December 31. - D. Possession limit: One (1) fish per person per day. - E. Any person recreationally harvesting a striped bass thirty-four inches (34") or larger shall at the time of harvest have the right pectoral fin removed at a point as close to the body of the fish as possible.

-- A. General Category: - 1.
-Minimum size: Thirty-four (34) inches or greater in total length. - 2.
-Allocation: Sixty-one percent (61%) of the annual Rhode Island commercial quota.
+A. General Category:

-- 3. Seasons and possession limits - a.
+- 1. Minimum size: Thirty-four inches (34") or greater in total length. - 2.
+Allocation: Sixty-one percent (61%) of the annual Rhode Island commercial quota. - 3.
+Seasons and possession limits - a.
 January 1 through May 19: Closed. - b.
-May 20 through June 30: - (1) Allocation: Seventy percent (70%) of the general category quota. - (2) Possession limit: Five (5) fish per person per calendar day, or if fishing from a vessel, five (5) fish per vessel per calendar day. - (3) The fishery will be closed in each calendar week on Friday and Saturday during this sub period.
-There will be no commercial possession or sale of Striped bass on these days for general category commercial fishermen. - (4) The sub-period will close once seventy percent (70%) of the general category quota is projected to be harvested if prior to June 30. - c.
-July 1 through December 31: - (1) Allocation: Thirty percent (30%) of the general category quota. - (2) Possession limit: Five (5) fish per person per calendar day, or if fishing from a vessel, five (5) fish per vessel per calendar day. - (3) The fishery will be closed in each calendar week on Friday and Saturday during this sub period.
-There will be no commercial possession or sale of Striped bass on these days for general category commercial fishermen. - (4) The sub-period will close when 30% of the general category quota is projected to be harvested. - (5) If DEM determines that the quota will be exceeded or will not be met before the end of the fall season, DEM may adjust that catch rate accordingly on or after September 15 annually. - 3.
+May 20 through June 30: - (1) Allocation: Sixty percent (60%) of the general category quota. - (2) Possession limit: Five (5) fish per person per calendar day, or if fishing from a vessel, five (5) fish per vessel per calendar day. - (3) The fishery will be closed in each calendar week on Friday, Saturday and Sunday during this sub period.
+There will be no commercial possession or sale of Striped bass on these days for general category commercial fishermen. - c.
+July 1 through December 31: - (1) Allocation: Forty percent (40%) of the general category quota. - (2) Possession limit: Five (5) fish per person per calendar day, or if fishing from a vessel, five (5) fish per vessel per calendar day. - (3) The fishery will be closed in each calendar week on Friday, Saturday and Sunday during this sub period.
+There will be no commercial possession or sale of Striped bass on these days for general category commercial fishermen. - 4.
 If DEM estimates that the floating fish trap sector will not fully utilize its Striped bass allocation prior to the end of the season, the DEM may transfer all or a portion of the floating fish trap sector allocation into the general category fishery.
 DEM will consult with the floating fish trap licensees or their designee prior to enacting any such transfer, and will maintain written correspondence of this consultation.

-4. Floating fish trap allocation that has been transferred to the general category fishery in accordance with § 3.9.2(A)(3) of this Part may be transferred back to the floating fish trap fishery.
+5. Floating fish trap allocation that has been transferred to the general category fishery in accordance with § 3.9.2(A)(4) of this Part may be transferred back to the floating fish trap fishery.
 Any allocation transferred back to the floating fish trap fishery shall not exceed the amount of the original transfer.